slip-slap/slip-slap.github.io/_posts/2019-11-12-math-space-differential-geometry-gauss-egregium.md

 2. And now, according to Gauss-Rodrigues map, the curvature of a map also can be determined just only according to the surface, so now we can think surface is also intrinsic geometry, that's reasonable.
+3. **You can the useage of inner product in the formula, it's just the application of funtional analysis, another way to define distance.**
+4. When you just can integrated you knowlegde, you feel awosome.